mike14747/rmlbb2/docs/schemaValidation.md

             },
             title: {
                 bsonType: 'string',
-                description: 'must be a string from 1 to 50 characters in length and is required',
+                description: 'must be a string from 1 to 100 characters in length and is required',
                 minLength: 1,
-                maxLength: 50
+                maxLength: 100
             },
             content: {
                 bsonType: 'string',
-                description: 'must be a string from 1 to 10000 characters in length and is required,
+                description: 'must be a string from 1 to 10000 characters in length and is required',
                 minLength: 1,
-                maxLength: 10000
+                maxLength: 25000
             },
             forum_id: {
                 bsonType: 'int',